adrian-kumpe/battleship/README.md

 Voice control for Battleship is facilitated through a custom skill for Alexa.
 The repository [battleship-alexa-skill](https://github.com/adrikum/battleship-alexa-skill) can be imported into an Alexa Skill.
 The code will then be hosted in an AWS repository.
 Changes can be pushed to the GitHub repository as follows: `git push https://github.com/adrikum/battleship-alexa-skill.git master`

-### Git Hooks

-To ensure `client/src/shared/models.ts` and `server/src/shared/models.ts` are synchronized, a pre-commit Git Hook checks if both files are identical before committing.
-To install, copy `git-hooks/pre-commit` into the `.git/hooks/` directory.

 ## Summary of Exercise Tasks

 ### First Exercise Task